Anon-Exploiter/infosecinstitute-dl/README.md

 You also need to add your credentials in the script's main() function.
 The course link format is also given in the script.

+### Features (not-supported)
+PDF files aren't being downloaded now since they're using a external host for rendering the PDFs.
+Will look at it in free time.
+Feel free to submit a PR.

 ### Filing Bugs/Contribution
 Made the script really quickly today, did resolve some issues, there might be other issues too, feel free to file a issue or create a PR if you come across any.